 The pair robbed a gas station on the 1000 block of East Capitol Expressway 15 minutes later.
-The suspects then struck a Jack-in-the-Box fast food restaurant on the 600 block of Curtner Ave. at 8:43 p.m. and a Beauty Spa on the 1400 block of Bird Avenue at 8:58 p.m., police said.
+The suspects then struck a Jack-in-the-Box fast food restaurant on the 600 blocks of Curtner Ave. at 8:43 p.m. and a Beauty Spa on the 1400 block of Bird Avenue at 8:58 p.m., police said.

-Three minutes later, the suspects’ robbery spree turned deadly when they shot Rory Park-Pettiford, 22, in the parking lot of a 7-11 convenience store on the 400 block of S. Kiely Blvd.
+Three minutes later, the suspects’ robbery spree turned deadly when they shot Rory Park-Pettiford, 22, in the parking lot of a 7-11 convenience store on the 400 blocks of S. Kiely Blvd.
 Park-Pettiford, a San Jose resident, was later pronounced dead at the scene.

-Police said an officer spotted the suspects’ car traveling on Interstate 280 near the 101 interchange about 10 minutes later.
+Police said an officer spotted the suspects’ car traveling on Interstate 280 near the 101 interchanges about 10 minutes later.
 He followed it to the intersection of Tully Rd. and Lanai Ave., where without warning, Wilbanks and the unidentified suspect got out of the car and opened fire on the police cruiser, riddling its windshield and hood with gunfire.
-The 10 year veteran officer was struck by flying glass and fragments from a pepper spray canister which exploded after being struck by a bullet.
+The 10-year veteran officer was struck by flying glass and fragments from a pepper spray canister which exploded after being struck by a bullet.

-San Jose Police Department spokesman Officer Jason Dwyer said the injuries to the unidentified officer were not life threatening.
+San Jose Police Department spokesman Officer Jason Dwyer said the injuries to the unidentified officer were not life-threatening.

 A second officer, identified by the department as Officer Bruce Barthelemy, a five year veteran of the force, pulled up in a separate police car and returned fire, striking Wilbanks twice, police said.
 The suspects got back into the vehicle and led officers on a chase through an East San Jose neighborhood and at one point shot at the pursuing police vehicles.